gaehlerm/SoftwareEngineering/README.md

 True.
 But when making a few simplifications, the effort becomes quite reasonable.
 Most importantly, you need to have well-structured code.
 As shown in Figure [levels of abstraction...?] the GUI is an abstraction level higher than the API.
 Don't mix the two!
 The GUI code consists of HTML and CSS code, images, buttons, and graphs.
 These things are difficult to test automatically, but they do not contain any logic that is likely to have bugs.
 As mentioned before, this is called a Humble Object.
 This layer is difficult to test but unlikely to fail.
 Every mouse click corresponds to a function call to the underlying API.
 If the GUI looks fine, it is most likely functioning correctly.
 It is a thin layer that does not contain any logic and is unable to hide bugs.

-Of course, if you neglect the GUI layer, the tests become similar to integration tests.
-It is up to you to decide whether you want to call them integration tests or functional tests.
-I prefer to continue referring to them as functional tests since the API remains a public interface to your software.
+Of course, if you neglect the GUI layer, the tests are not real functional tests anymore.
+Maybe one should rename them.
+However, I continue referring to them as functional tests since the API remains a public interface to your software.

 Writing tests at the GUI level is quite challenging.
 Though there are tools, such as Selenium [https://www.selenium.dev/], that automate clicks on the GUI and translate them into API calls.
 It is generally recommended to keep the number of GUI test cases as low as possible.
 However, there are simply too many programs that are not structured as recommended in this book.
 They cannot be tested otherwise because they don't have an API that is well separated from the GUI.
 Meanwhile, there is considerable demand for testing these programs nonetheless.
 Needless to say, using these testing tools adds significant overhead to the testing efforts required.

 Testing on the API level is comparatively easy.
 You can translate each button click from the GUI examples directly into API function calls.
 Write a test that makes the API calls, checks the results, and you're done.
 However, there is one problem with functional tests.
 In practice, you have to deal with potentially large files, databases, and slow network connections.
 This may significantly slow down your tests.
 Additionally, the files or databases must first be created.
 This task can be accomplished either by using a script or by copying them from another location.

 The output of the tests may potentially result in large files as well.
 Comparing the results of these large files may not be very helpful.
 One tiny difference in these large files won't provide much insight into what is malfunctioning.
-One option for improving performance is to compare hash values instead of comparing complete files.
+One option for improving performance is to compare hash values instead of complete files.
 It won't provide more information than indicating that the files are different, but at least it is much faster to compute.
+And remember: functional tests are not there to pinpoint the source of a bug.
+They are just an indication that something might be wrong.

 One solution is to use small files.
 This makes the tests run faster.
 However, having only tests with relatively small data sets and files is not representative of the everyday usage of your software.
 You absolutely have to run performance tests with realistic data sets as well.
 Otherwise, you might run into all kinds of performance problems at the release.

-Functional tests are important, but they cannot pinpoint the origin of an error.
-Furthermore, functional tests are often highly correlated.
+Functional tests are often highly correlated.
 A single bug in your infrastructure code can cause many tests to fail.
-Therefore, it is important to mark functional tests with `@pytest.mark.dependency()` as explained in the section on [Dependent tests].
+Therefore, it is important to mark functional tests in python with `@pytest.mark.dependency()` as explained in the section on [Dependent tests].
 You should always combine functional tests with unit tests to pinpoint the source of the bug.

 ## Other Kinds of Tests

+Unit and functional tests are not the only kinds of tests.
+As we have seen, there are, among others, also integration and performance tests.
+Here we'd like to briefly have a look at what other kinds of tests there are.

+### Integration Tests

+As already mentioned above, integration tests are a mixture of unit and functional tests.
+They test entire components of the software, such as a module.
+As you want to isolate this module, you have to mock all the other modules that it depends on.
+This may be a considerable amount of work, as you have to write mocks for every other module.
+You can pass these mocks using dependency injection (DI) or run for example a mock dataserver which is very much simplified.

+This effort may be worth it as integration tests are much faster to run than functional tests.
+Therefore you can run them more often and they are a better help to pinpoint bugs.

 ### Performance Tests